 Shopify has the Shopify App Marketplace where developers sell their “Apps” which offer the extra functions you are looking for.
 However, almost all the Apps are subscription-based, meaning your monthly subscription increases.

 Wix has their online store which allows Wix website owners to add functionalities to their site.
 Most of the Apps to choose from coming with a free and premium option – the former with limited features.

 Because Woocommerce is an open-source platform, developers from all over the world are constantly improving the platform by adding new features and functions.
 These are called extensions and there are tens of thousands of them, both free and paid options.

 Some website owners want total control over how their eCommerce shop looks.
 Therefore design is an important factor to consider.

-All the platforms allow you to choose from thousands of ecommerce templates and themes.
+All the best ecommerce platforms allow you to choose from thousands of ecommerce templates and themes.
 The major difference between the platforms is how customisable that template is.

 Customising a Magento theme depends entirely on the theme/template you have chosen.
 Generally speaking making text or images changes are fairly easy, however changing layouts and modifying whole sections can be hard.

 Shopify’s focus on is more on simple ecommerce management than design customisation.
 They have some amazing themes and templates to choose from (ranging from free to $200).
 Editing these templates are easy in that you can change text & images, but customising these templates is near impossible.

 Wix also comes with templates to give you a professional “out of the box” website.
 But it is their intuitive front-page editor that allows you to edit almost any aspect of your shop.
 But even with this editor, some aspects of the template or theme cannot be changed.